mbrtnck/vimfiles/README.md

 ### Spellcheck

-Ready to use spellcheck dictionaries in Vim `*.spl` file format are included.
-However, since auto downloading them by vim fails, you need to re-create them when needed, i.e. to add the missing ones you need or to update them.
-Here is the example of the process for Polish spellcheck.
+Ready to use Polish and English spellcheck dictionaries in Vim `*.spl` file format are included in this config set.
+If you need some other languages (or want to udpate the existing ones), you must create the corresponding `*.spl` files yourself.
+It is simple process, here is the example for Polish spellcheck.

 Clone the Libre Office dictionaries and Vim repositories: